S3x0r/LISK_ONE_CLICK_ACCOUNT_MAKER/README.md

 To Make new Lisk account just run: Lisk Account Maker.exe

-There is PHP script language interpreter included and also gui source code If you are afraid about some exe or dll files you can compare it with official PHP site with that local one.
+There is PHP script language interpreter included and also gui source code If you are afraid or paranoid about some exe or dll files you can compare it with official PHP site with that local one.

 https://windows.php.net/downloads/releases/archives/php-7.2.4-Win32-VC15-x86.zip